Goldbarn/producer-consumer/README.md

 After all of that, they both close the memory by unlinking AND closing it.
 It may be a bit redundant, but I did it in both of them to ensure compliance.

-An example of the code running is provided in output.txt

 ## The Madness

 For some reason, at the very beginning, both of the processes have access to the critical section, so they both execute at the same time.
 I tried a few ways to remedy this, but they all seemed to create more problems and damage performance.
 So, I stayed with this method, that does, in fact, work for all of the execution time after the first 3 exchanges.
 Such is an issue that could be easily worked around in a professional context, so I found it acceptable to leave in, seeing as I could not figure out a way to fix it.